 The question of intellectual property and GDPR has also been a common concern.
 Who owns the outputs, for example, lines of sophisticated code only generated because of the data input by someone else.
 And if personal data, policy or claims data for instance, is input, is that data being handled according to strict rules on data protection?

 These are all kinks that need to be worked through by any business considering using the technology to improve its processes.

 For the insurance industry, opportunities to harness technology like ChatGPT may be limited but are expanding.
 Underwriting decision-making for commercial and specialty carriers is still the domain of the skilled human, but there are plenty of value-add tasks it can do now: checking legal contracts, terms and conditions, validating complex paperwork, adding context to data and this list will grow.

-From a Send perspective, we’ve been using advanced AI for several years.
-ChatGPT is an example of just one of the recent AI tools we are using (we are part of ChatGPT’s beta program and use the latest model API to enable data to be extracted from email text).
+From a Send perspective, we’ve been using generative AI for several years.
+ChatGPT is an example of just one of the recent tools we are using (we are part of ChatGPT’s beta program and use the latest model API to enable data to be extracted from email text).